The Chamber (game show)

 The Chamber is an American game show that aired on Fox in January 2002.
 The show featured contestants answering questions while strapped into a torture chamber, in which they were exposed to either very hot or very cold temperatures alongside other environmental extremes, such as high winds or simulated earthquakes.
-After only three of its six taped episodes were aired, the series was cancelled due to low ratings and controversy over the show's content.
+Sportscaster Rick Schwartz hosted the show.
+After only three of its six taped episodes were aired, the series was cancelled due to declining ratings and controversy over the show's content.

 Gameplay

 Pre-game faceoff

 To begin, two contestants (always one male and one female) were given a category by host Rick Schwartz.
 The contestants went back and forth, providing a single answer that fit the category, until one person either gave an incorrect answer, duplicated an answer, or took too much time.
 At that moment, the opponent could score a point by giving one more right answer.
 The first to score two points in this way moved on to the main game.